vg103/Global_Healthcare/docs/functional_spec.md

     User: Decides to add in two more countries to compare metrics and trends
     System: Updates to include multiple countries

+**Use Case 2: Explore top countries according to ranking algorithm**
+    User: Opens dashboard and navigates to top countries from algorithm output
+    System: Runs ranking algorithm and outputs visualization to show a list of all countries in ranked order
+    User: Scrolls through ranked country list

-**Use Case 2: Explore Global Healthcare Trends: The system enables the journalist to explore and extract global healthcare trends for storytelling**
+**Use Case 3: Explore Global Healthcare Trends: The system enables the journalist to explore and extract global healthcare trends for storytelling**

     User: Opens the dashboard and selects the “Global Trends” section.
     System: Presents interactive graphs and charts that depict various healthcare indicators across multiple countries.